 My past research has examined the molecular evolution of squirrel monkeys (genus Saimiri).
-With Dr. Mary Blair, I am now developing species distribution models to evaluate patterns of niche divergence and to test biogeographical hypotheses in squirrel monkeys and other primate taxa.
+With Mary Blair, I developed species distribution models to evaluate patterns of niche divergence and to test biogeographical hypotheses in squirrel monkeys and other primate taxa.

 In collaboration with Mini Watsa, I developed the Washington University Department of Anthropology Grants Database, a searchable online resource for the Washington University Department of Anthropology [link]

 While taking a population genetics course at Washington University, I developed an agent-based model to simulate approximate Hardy-Weinberg equilibrium in a population of finite size.
 The model is written in NetLogo and can be run as a Java applet [link].

 With Katherine Chiou, I wrote an extensive guide to undergraduate fieldwork in all fields of anthropology.
 Originally written for the New York University undergraduate community, the guide is now fully online in wiki format and can be continually updated by the public [link].